tue-robotics/image_recognition/image_recognition_openpose/README.md

 ![Test](doc/openpose.png)

 You will see that the result of the detection will prompt in a dialog combo box.
 Also the detections will be drawn on the image.
 The ROS node also published the result image, you can easily view this image using `rqt_image_view`.

+Run YOLOv8 using your camera from openpose_node:
+- start roscore
+- run: rosrun cv_camera cv_camera_node (to activate the camera node)
+- run: rosrun image_recognition_openpose openpose_node image:=/cv_camera/image_raw (activate openpose_node and also set the image coming from the camera node)
+- run: rqt (to visual inspect the topic)